asyncapi/saunter/src/AsyncAPI.Saunter.Generator.Build/readme.md

 A nuget package to generate AsyncAPI specification files at build time, based on code-first attributes.

 # Customizations
-The AsyncAPI spec generation can be configured through properties in the csproj-file (or .props files):
+The AsyncAPI spec generation can be configured through project properties in the csproj-file (or .props files):
 ```
   <PropertyGroup>
     <AsyncAPIGenerateDocumentsOnBuild></AsyncAPIGenerateDocumentsOnBuild>